Young Tech Man Starts Blog

 [^6]: What?
 It’s fun.

-[^7]: Because I’ll _assay _(from the French “to try, _essayer_”) to understand something and then write an _essay _about it, eh?
+[^7]: Because I’ll assay (from the French “to try, essayer ”) to understand something and then write an essay about it, eh?
 I am not fun at parties.

 [^8]: I think I found this on HackerNews, where I find a lot of things.